Participatory videos and Webdocumentary

 ● They are able to deconstruct stereotypes and counteract negative narratives.

-Within the MigratED project, the total of 18 participatory videos produced are the main part of the final MigratED Webdocumentary “The communities we want”, published and translated in the languages of the five countries involved within the project.
+Within the MigratED project, the total of 51 participatory videos have been produced: 18 of them are the main part of the final MigratED Webdocumentary “The communities we want”, published and translated in the languages of the five countries involved within the project.
 The different stories in each country are collected together, creating one key message: the encounter and sharing among European young people and migrants, refugees, asylum seekers.

 The webdoc is an important awareness raising and advocacy tool: it can be used for the replication of pilot educational activities, shared with stakeholders and policy makers, disseminated online in different communication channels, as well as screened in public events involving communities and citizens.